-My brother had back to training as a mature pupil at the same college to do a BTEC qualification and my second eldest brother, Khalid, went straight there from faculty.
+My brother returned to training as a mature pupil at the same college to do a BTEC qualification, and my second eldest brother, Khalid, went straight there from the faculty.
 That’s how I heard approximately it.
-And unlike my college sixth form, Filton said I may want to observe three A-stages, promising me achievement if I positioned the work in.
-If I’d now not had that opportunity to look at economics, maths, and pc technological know-how, I doubt I might have had the honor of turning into chancellor, or the risk to pursue a career in the enterprise that took me everywhere in the global.
+And unlike my college sixth form, Filton said I might want to observe three A-stages, promising me achievement if I positioned the work in.
+If I’d now not had that opportunity to look at economics, maths, and pc technological know-how, I doubt I might have had the honor of turning into chancellor or the risk to pursue a career in the enterprise that took me everywhere in the globe.

-Most importantly I want this funding to begin to stop the snobbishness in a few quarters about the exceptional and significance of vocational training.
-It turned into an FE university that prepared me with the qualifications had to pursue my goals.
-And my brothers who preceded me into university show that individuals who use their palms in addition to their heads can use their qualifications to end up particularly successful in phrases of jobs and economic protection.
+Most importantly, I want this funding to begin to stop the snobbishness in a few quarters about the exceptional and significance of vocational training.
+It turned into an FE university that prepared me with the qualifications I had to pursue my goals.
+And my brothers who preceded me into university show that individuals who use their palms and their heads can use their qualifications to end up particularly successful in phrases of jobs and economic protection.

-When we look beforehand to our economic and productiveness challenges, similarly education could be vitally vital to train and teach our young human beings inside the talents they need for present-day companies.
-From engineering and IT to creative industries, it will likely be technical capacity so one can be essential for lots of our future generations to get right of entry to higher-wage jobs.
-Look at other international locations and you don’t see this problem.
-In Germany, if you go to college otherwise you do an apprenticeship, this is viewed as extraordinarily as going to university.
+When we look beforehand at our economic and productiveness challenges, similarly, education could be vitally vital to train and teach our young human beings inside the talents they need for present-day companies.
+From engineering and IT to creative industries, it will likely be technical capacity, so one can be essential for many future generations to get the right of entry to higher-wage jobs.
+Look at other international locations, and you don’t see this problem.
+If you go to college in Germany, otherwise you do an apprenticeship, this is viewed as extraordinarily as going to university.